-- Wait until the timer counts down to 0.
+- Wait until the event timer counts down to 0.

 - You will receive a “Round Started” notification.
 Pairings are generated, in-game timers start ticking, and players may begin.

 - In the “Rounds Info” popup, click the play button to open your game.
 You may also open your game from the online lobby of the tournament screen.

 - Play your game.
 The games are timed.
 Each player has their own timer with 25 minutes on it.
 If your timer reaches 0, you lose that game.
 If it’s your turn to make a move and you don’t for 4 whole minutes, a separate move timer will appear in red and count down for an additional 1 minute.
 If you don’t make a move by then, you lose.

-- When the game ends, you’ll be presented with a win/loss screen.
+- When your game ends, you’ll be presented with a win/loss screen.
 Click anywhere to return to the Tournaments Table screen.

 - When all games in the current round are completed, you will receive a “Round completed” notification in the app.
 Then, the next round will start after 2 minutes, whether you’re ready or not.
 You will also receive a “Round starts in 1 minute” notification in the app.
 Then, the next round will start after 1 minute.